 #8 Consider A Second Mortgage

-If you have a very low rate on your first around 4%, you may want to think about leaving that first loan in place and apply for a second mortgage.
+If you have a very low rate on your first around 4%, you may want to think about leaving that first loan in place and apply for a second mortgage loan.
 Instead of refinancing a lien that already has a favorable interest rate, consider getting a HELOC or a home equity loan.

 Refinancing your mortgage today can be a very smart move.
 Interest rates are very low, and lenders are getting more lenient on approving loans.
 Follow our tips above so that you can make your refinance easy.